Tuning my Air Arms TX200 HC .22

 I also have an AA Prosport .177 rifle that straight out of the box, with no more than a clean, relube and polish to smooth off any rough edges, is as accurate as my full V-Glide (not just V-Mach) HW97K.
 So far I have resisted tuning it as it is already so good but I keep wondering if applying the same tuning could make it even better especially as the recoil of a .177 tends to be a little harsher than a .22 at the same power levels.
 It would be hard to make it much more accurate than it already is (it is already that good) but maybe it could make the firing cycle quieter and reduce recoil which may also reduce hold sensitivity.
 If I do decide to tune it I will update these pages with the result.

 I have had a number of enquiries asking me if I can supply 'O' Ring conversions for people.
 I am afraid I only make these for my own use and amusement and have no wish to make them commercially.
-To do it properly you really need to size, with some testing during manufacture, to each individual rifle it is going to be fitted to plus I wouldn't like to make one for anyone else when I have no idea of the life span of the parts etc. If you want to make your own then, if you don't have your own lathe, I suggest that you contact a local model engineering club or one of the more well known rifle tuners and ask if anyone there can help.
-For an experienced (model) engineer it would be a fairly trivial thing to make.
+To do it properly you really need to size it exactly, with some testing and trial fitting during manufacture, to each individual rifle and spring plus I wouldn't like to make one for anyone else when I have no idea of the life span of the parts etc. If you want to make your own then, if you don't have your own lathe, I suggest that you contact a local model engineering club or one of the more well known rifle tuners and ask if anyone there can help.
+For an experienced (model) engineer it would be a fairly easy thing to make.

 Addendum - Which underlever spring rifle would I choose :